AmpersandTarski/documentation/installing-ampersand/installing-the-tools-manually.md

 ENDCONTEXT
 ```

 Don't worry if you do not understand what everything in this script means.
 That isn't important for now.

+If you do not have such a script, you can copy the above text, paste it in a text editor and save it.
+Different novice users have shown that this may present some problems.
+One is that in some browsers (e.g. IE), copying  the text will include the line numbers.
+If you see your file has line numbers embedded in the text, you should get rid of them before saving it.
+Another one is that it may contain characters that are not displayable in the editor - some editors will turn such characters into printable ones, e.g. a question mark.
+If that's the case with you, you should also get rid of them.
+You should end up with text in a file that is as is shown above.

-You can generate the prototype website for the script in file `myModel.adl` by typing the command:
+Then, you can generate the prototype website for the script in file `myModel.adl` by typing the command:

 ```text
  ampersand --proto myModel.adl